astrowp/docs/saas-theme.md

 # AstroWP SaaS Theme

-Here is everything you need to know about configuring and customizing the SaaS theme.
+Here is everything you need to know about configuring and customizing the AstroWP SaaS theme.

 ## Config Files